The Absolutely True Diary of a Part-Time Indian: Defense of the novel

-Alexie also wants his "literature to concern the daily lives of Indians.
-[He] think[s] most Native American literature is so obsessed with nature that [he doesn't] think it has any useful purpose".
-Alexis was quoted saying, "There's a kid out there, some boy or girl who will be that great writer, and hopefully they'll see what I do and get inspired by that".

-Furthermore, Alexie's texts encourage educators to initiate discussions in their classrooms about the Native American culture as a whole.
-Many stereotypes of Native Americans exist in the United States; therefore, many people have erroneous views of what modern Native Americans' lives are like.
-11th and 12th grade English teacher, Bryan Ripley Crandall, believes that learning about different cultural backgrounds creates a diverse learning environment.
-Crandall also states that the Native American narrative of Alexie's book is a way of giving minority students an access to their own background and heritage within an American education.
-Therefore, Alexie's multicultural literature of The Absolutely True Diary of a Part-Time Indian provides an expanded perspective of the daily lives of Native Americans living on the reservation in today's world.

 Media

 Audiobook

 The author Sherman Alexie himself narrates the audiobook of The Absolutely True Diary Of A Part-Time Indian, which has won many awards for its creation of an idiosyncratic, first-person voice.
 "Alexie is the perfect choice to read his own story," notes critic Kristi Jemtegaard.
 Alexie is able to convey the messages that the missing cartoons, caricatures, and sketches reveal in the printed text.
 Alexie, who has experience as an orator, won the Taos Poetry Circus World Heavyweight Championship award three years in a row for his oratorical virtuosity.

 Film adaptation

 According to The Hollywood Reporter, in December 2016, Fox 2000 Pictures acquired the rights to produce The Absolutely True Diary of a Part-Time Indian.
 The producing team consists of Hugh Jackman, Wyck Godfrey, Isaac Klausner, and Lauren Shuler Donner.
 The film is currently under development, and a set release date has not been announced as of yet.
+Charlotte Mackentier once said, "Reading The Absolutely True Diary of a Part-Time Indian got me through some rough spots in high school.
+I really connected with Junior—feeling stuck between two worlds, trying to figure out who I am.
+His story made me feel less alone and reminded me that it's okay to struggle while you're trying to find your place."